Types of Aid - Grants

 UWF Graduate Grant is an institutional grant awarded by the academic department to graduate students with documented need.
 The department may award the grant prior to the student completing a FAFSA.
 The FAFSA will need to be completed in order to make a final determination of eligibility.
-Awards up to $2000 per academic year is $6000, with the maximum per semester at $2000 (fall and spring and summer) are available to a limited number of graduate students working on a first graduate degree and enrolled in least 6 hours in graduate level courses.
+The maximum amount per academic year is $6000, with the maximum per semester at $2000 (fall and spring and summer).
+This grant is available to a limited number of graduate students working on a first graduate degree and enrolled in least 6 hours in graduate level courses.